shooshx/ArNavNav/README.md

 - Fast collision detection of multiple agents that move in the scene
 - A* planning on the navigation mesh

+next fixes
+- BUG - achieving goal and then backing up due to collision
+- goal point should not be projection, should be as tight as possible
+- midPnt is changed in the mesh - bad for reusing the mesh

 TBD
 - finalize base features
 - add agent radius consideration in A*